ilyfl/mafin/README.md

 Version 0.1:
 - ONLY CLI(linux)
+- Config file for stuff like path to the database
 - Local db as a file (not sql)
 - User has to specify file directory location and name for the first time(only once)
 - No password